wschaef/architecture-kata-2023/lessons-learned.md

 - **C4 Model Evaluation**: We utilized the C4 model for architectural visualization.
 Here are the key aspects:

   - **Pros**: The C4 model's clear structure and minimalistic set of elements provided an effective means of drilling down into the entire logical architecture.
+Especially when tool-based modelling is not used, the clean structuring is helpful for a consistent representation of an architecture.

   - **Cons**: One limitation we encountered was the absence of a single one-pager diagram that we could readily share.